modphysnobel/modphysnobel.github.io/docs/vol-I/vol-I-chap-1-sect-1.md

 ***

-# 1. Dictatorial and democratic conceptualizations of spaces.
+!!! note Dictatorial and democratic conceptualizations of spaces.

 ## Introduction